 Fixed format data files

-This section describes the various types of fixed format data files.
+This section describes the types of fixed format character data files.

-IMPORTANT: the way UNI (files with extension .uni) files are treated is different to earlier versions.
+IMPORTANT: the way UNI files are treated is different to early versions.

 For fixed format data files each question is allocated a specific set of data locations.
 The difference between the two data file types relates to the way that data locations are used.